jeffpatton1971/armtemplates/welcome.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 12/07 : Wrong filename for profiles readme
 - 12/03 : Updated all parameter files with default values
 - 11/30 : Updated all null strings, and booleans
 - 11/28 : Flipped OSdisk to ReadWrite caching on VM/VMSS templates